MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/text-to-speech-avatar/content-credentials.md

 You can check the content credentials of a text to speech avatar via either of the following methods:

-1. **Content Credentials Verify webpage ([contentcredentials.org/verify](https://contentcredentials.org/verify))**: This is a tool that allows users to inspect the Content Credentials of a piece of content.
-If an uploaded video is created with Azure text to speech avatar, the tool will show that and display the issued date and time of the Content Credential.
-Below image is an example of a video generated with Azure text to speech avatar which shows a Content Credential issued by Microsoft with a time stamp included.
+1. **Content Credentials Verify webpage ([contentcredentials.org/verify](https://contentcredentials.org/verify))**: This is a tool that allows users to inspect the Content Credentials of content such as a video.
+If an uploaded video of a text to speech avatar is created with the Speech service, the tool will show that and display the issued date and time of the Content Credentials.
+This screenshot shows an example avatar video upload result where the Content Credentials were issued by Microsoft.

   :::image type="content" source="media/avatar-content-credentials-verify.png" alt-text="Screenshot of the content credential verification website.":::